ipanalytics/ASN-Karma/README.md

 ## Latest ASN Evidence

-The scheduled build updates this table from the current dataset. `Evidence` is the number of observed BlackRoute records aggregated for the ASN in the active build window.
+The scheduled build updates this table from the current dataset. `Evidence` is the number of observed <a href="https://github.com/ipanalytics/BlackRoute">BlackRoute</a> records aggregated for the ASN in the active build window.
 Country is populated when present in upstream records or enrichment data.

 <!-- ASN_KARMA_TABLE_START -->
 _Last updated: `2026-06-15T14:58:01Z`_